Fujifilm GFX 50R vs Leica SL

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 50R and the SL are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Fujifilm and Leica.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm GFX 50R and the Leica SL?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.